saurabhmarpadge/DSA/README.md

 # DSA
-Basic Data Structures and algorithms From Scratch
+Basic Data Structures and algorithms From Scratch.